 Queen Victoria’s interest in Honiton lace boosted its popularity, but the introduction of cheap machine lace during the 19th century’s industrial revolution led to a decline in hand production.
 Machine-made lace flourished particularly in Nottingham and Ireland, but Devon, too, had a part to play.
 John Heathcote, an inventor who abandoned his Midland factory after attacks by the Luddites, brought lace-making machines to Tiverton.
 In the decades that followed, making lace by hand became increasingly uncompetitive, and by 1940 no one in Honiton made their living from it.
 Nowadays, however, it is still produced as a hobby by enthusiasts all over the world.
 Local interest remains strong, too.
 Honiton’s Allhallows Museum estimates that more than a thousand local people still make lace, and some will work to commission (though this is expensive).

-Lace is , but if you’re buying a one-off keepsake, the best advice is to simply choose something you like.
+The best advice when buying lace is to simply choose something you like.
 Then if you get hooked, there are reference books to help you learn the subtle differences and decide what type you’d like to concentrate on.
 As with any antique or vintage item, condition, design, and the quality of the workmanship are all important.

 Look for authenticity too.
 When buying a lace handkerchief, for example, check that the surround and the lawn ground are original and have not been adapted from some other form.
 You should also be aware that it’s not always easy to differentiate between handmade lace and less valuable machine-made imitations, so buy from a reputable dealer.
 Finally, do store your lace carefully: keep it in the dark, interleaved with acid-free tissue, lying flat or rolled (not folded), and do not keep it inside plastic bags.